getsentry/craft/docs/src/content/docs/github-actions.md

 - The repository should have a git history with tags for the changelog to be meaningful

-:::note[Why are these permissions needed?]
+:::caution[All permissions are required]
 GitHub Actions reusable workflows use permission intersection - the final permissions are the intersection of what the caller grants and what the workflow declares.
-By explicitly declaring these permissions in your workflow file, you ensure the workflow can access your repository and perform the necessary actions, even for private repositories.

-Note: You only need `pull-requests: write` for comment mode OR `statuses: write` for status check mode, not both.
-However, it's safe to grant both permissions if you're unsure which mode you'll use.
+The changelog-preview workflow declares both `pull-requests: write` and `statuses: write`, so **your caller workflow must grant both permissions** regardless of which mode you use.
+If either permission is missing, GitHub will refuse to run the workflow.
 :::

 ## Skipping Changelog Entries